 ‘Contact hours’ (i.e., face-to-face with a tutor in some form or other) will depend on the optional modules selected.
 Normally, a 20-credit module with 15-20 students has around 3–4 contact hours per week, but there are variations, particularly where a module is delivered predominantly by individual tutorials or in smaller groups.

 You will be supported in your learning through regular access to your tutors and through one-to-one tutorials.
 In addition, you will meet periodically with your Personal Academic Tutor.
 All modules are supported by an online ‘Virtual Learning Environment’ (VLE) software programme called Blackboard.
 Every module has a Blackboard, which is a one-stop shop for information and learning materials.

 You will have access to IT and library facilities throughout your course.

 All programmes are informed by the University’s Learning and Teaching Strategy 2015-2022.

-The balance of assessment type depends to some extent on the optional modules you choose, but you will be assessed by a range of methods including essay writing, presentations, practical work (such as performances, recordings, composition work – in the form of recordings or scores), or other project-based work (perhaps a podcast, for example).
+The nature of your assessment depends on the module, but you will be assessed by a range of appropriate methods including essays, presentations (in which you demonstrate not only subject knowledge but communication skills and mastery of relevant presentation software), practical work (such as performances and recordings), composition work (recordings and/or scores), or other project-based work (perhaps taking the form of a website or podcast).

-You will receive feedback on all your assessments and we aim to provide you with your feedback within 15 working days of submission.
+You will receive feedback on all your assessments; we aim to provide it within 15 working days of submission.